Video Poker Hands Ranking

 two pair

-The next hand that will bring you a reward when playing video poker is known as Two Pair.
-You can enjoy a payout whenever you have two different pairs in your hand.
-For instance, if you have made a hand consisting of A-A-10-10-4, then you will enjoy a Two Pair win.
+The next rewarding hand in video poker is known as Two Pair.
+You receive a payout whenever you have two different pairs in your hand.
+For instance, if you have A-A-10-10-4, then you will enjoy a Two Pair win.

 Pair